2020-2021 PROGRAM OVERVIEW FOR INTERNATIONAL TEACHERS

 Program Overview The Fulbright Teaching Excellence and Achievement Program (Fulbright TEA) is sponsored by the U.S. Department of State, Bureau of Educational and Cultural Affairs.
 The Fulbright program was established in 1946 under legislation introduced by former United States Senator J. William Fulbright of Arkansas.
 Fulbright grants are awarded to students, scholars, teachers and other professionals from the United States and to foreign nationals to study, teach, or conduct research.
 Since its inception in 1946, more than 370,000 “Fulbrighters” have participated in the Fulbright program.

-The 2019-2020 program will mark the twenty-third year of the Teaching Excellence and Achievement Program (formerly the Teaching Excellence Awards program) and the second year the program will be known as the Fulbright Teaching Excellence and Achievement Program.
+The 2020-2021 program will mark the twenty-fourth year of the Teaching Excellence and Achievement Program (formerly the Teaching Excellence Awards program) and the third year the program will be known as the Fulbright Teaching Excellence and Achievement Program.

 Program Components Teachers who are selected to participate in the Fulbright TEA Program will: